rafael/resume/src/content/post/about-running.md

 We moved to New York City in 2022.
 What do you want to do when you move to NYC?
 Run the Marathon, of course.
 The idea grew in my head throughout that year, and by the summer, I was pretty sure I wanted to do it.

-For people who live in New York, there is this thing called 9+1, where you can participate in 9 races and 1 volunteering event and "qualify" for the Marathon.
+For people who live in New York, there is this thing called 9+1, where you if you participate in 9 races and 1 volunteering event, you "qualify" for the Marathon.

 So now I have a goal: in 2023, I do 9+1, and then the Marathon in 2024.
 But no plan.
 The first realization was that my usual pace in all these years was really slow for a marathon.
 It was going to take me 6 hours to finish.
 I started to work on improving my pace.
 And like any stellar rookie, I got injured.
 So, most of 2023 was just doing the minimum to participate in easy races and recovering from a very annoying (mild) injury in my hamstrings.

 But I did it!
 I finished the races and the volunteering event (where my phone got stolen, and I volunteered under the rain on a humid spring morning for the Brookling half).
 However, it was done!
-2024 years _could_ be the year to run the Marathon.
+2024 _could_ be the year that I get to run the Marathon.

 ## The training

-For most of the year, I've been slowly ramping up.
+For most of this year (2024), I've been slowly ramping up.
 I've focused on strength training with tons of mobility exercises.
 For the first time, I started liking going to the gym.

 Also, my running has structure for the first time in many years, and I've been slowly building the volume in preparation for the Marathon.